Winter-Soren/quantum-ml-handbook/docs/basics/bloch-sphere.md

 \tag{30}
 $$

-PS: the \(i\) in the equation is the imaginary unit.
+PS: the $i$ in the equation is the imaginary unit.
 We are adding here and not in the previous equations because the imaginary unit is a part of the state vector and not the probability amplitudes.
 Adding i in the probability amplitudes will make the state vector invalid.
 So, thats why we are adding i in the state vector and not in the probability amplitudes.

 We can represent this state on the Bloch sphere using the following steps:

-1. **Calculate the angles**: We can calculate the angles \( \theta \) and \( \phi \) using the following equations:
+1. **Calculate the angles**: We can calculate the angles $ \theta $ and $ \phi $ using the following equations:

 $$
 \begin{align*}